Pterosaur: Wing bones

-The bony elements of the arm formed a mechanism to support and extend the wing.
-Near the body, the humerus or upper arm bone is short but powerfully built.
-It sports a large deltopectoral crest, to which the major flight muscles are attached.
-Despite the considerable forces exerted on it, the humerus is hollow or pneumatised inside, reinforced by bone struts.
+The arm bones supported and extended the wing.
+The humerus or upper arm bone is short but powerful.
+It has a large deltopectoral crest, to which the major flight muscles are attached.
+The humerus is hollow or pneumatised inside, reinforced by bone struts.
 The long bones of the lower arm, the ulna and radius, are much longer than the humerus.
-They were probably incapable of pronation.
+A bone unique to pterosaurs, the pteroid, supported the propatagium between the wrist and shoulder.
+The pterosaur wrist consists of two inner and four outer carpals.
+Two inner and three outer carpals are fused together into "syncarpals".
+The remaining outer carpal bears a deep concave fovea within which the pteroid articulates, according to Wilkinson.